-Companies should be able to articulate in engagement how they categorise audit and non-audit related fees and be consistent in their approach over time.
-If companies do not disclose the non-audit fee, we will consider voting against the appointment of auditors or approval of their remuneration.
 We recognise that audit quality cannot be ensured solely through regular rotation of external auditors or reducing conflicts caused by the payment of fees for non-audit work.
-We expect audit committee chairs and committee members to understand the organisation, challenge management and external and internal audit teams, and to follow best practice guidance when appointing audit firms.
-Committee chairs and members should ensure they have sufficient time to fulfil their duties, which we expect to be significant, particularly for large, complex organisations.
+We expect audit committee chairs and committee members to understand the organisation, challenge management and external and internal audit teams, and to follow best practice guidance when appointing audit firms, such as those of the UK Investment Association to which we contributed.19 Committee chairs and members should ensure they have sufficient time to fulfil their duties, which we expect to be significant, particularly for large, complex organisations.
+While the listing rule in Hong Kong and the corporate governance code in China expects companies' audit committee to be at least majority independent and chaired by an independent director or a financial expert, we continue to encourage companies to establish an entirely independent audit committee.